unicode-org/message-format-wg/spec/formatting.md

-When an error occurs within a Selector, the selector must not match any VariantKey other than the catch-all `*` and a Selector error is emitted.
+When an error occurs within a Selector, the selector must not match any VariantKey other than the catch-all `*` and a Resolution or Selector error is emitted.

-When selection fails to match any Variant, an empty string is used as the formatted string representation of the message and a Missing Fallback error is emitted.
+## Fallback String Representations

+The formatted string representation of a message with a Syntax or Data Model error is the concatenation of U+007B LEFT CURLY BRACKET `{`, a fallback string, and U+007D RIGHT CURLY BRACKET `}`.
+If a fallback string is not defined, the U+FFFD REPLACEMENT CHARACTER `�` character is used, resulting in the string `{�}`.

 When an error occurs in a Placeholder that is being formatted, the fallback string representation of the Placeholder